 My two fave girls…

 Oh, PS.
 My dear friend Nan made this cake the other night, and I liked it so much, I made it (along with some super chocolaty brownies bc she loves chocolate) for Corrine’s birthday.
 One word: yum.
 Yes, it’s a doctored up cake mix recipe.
 Now, you know how I feel about mixes…so you know I wouldn’t share it unless it was really yummy.
 I’ve tried from scratch coconut cakes, namely Bf Contessa’s Coconut Cake.
-It’s delish, but too heavy for me.
+It’s delish, but really heavy.
 Nan’s cake has great flavor, is moist and not too rich.
 And did I mention simple?
-This one goes in the ser simple category.
+This one goes in the seriously simple category.
 You’re going to love it.

 Nan’s Yummy Coconut Cake